Ambidexterity: Basketball

 In basketball a player may choose to make a pass or shot with the weaker hand.
-NBA stars LeBron James, Larry Bird, Kyrie Irving, Carlos Boozer, David Lee, John Wall, Derrick Rose, Chandler Parsons, Andrew Bogut, John Henson, Michael Beasley, and Jerryd Bayless are ambidextrous players, as was Kobe Bryant.
+NBA stars LeBron James, Larry Bird, Kyrie Irving, Rasheed Wallace, Carlos Boozer, David Lee, John Wall, Derrick Rose, Chandler Parsons, Andrew Bogut, John Henson, Michael Beasley, and Jerryd Bayless are ambidextrous players, as was Kobe Bryant.
 Bogut and Henson are both stronger in the post with their left-handed hook shot than they are with their natural right hands.
 Brothers Marc and Pau Gasol can make hook shots with either hand while the right hand is dominant for each.
 Bob Cousy, a Boston Celtics legend was forced to play with his left hand in high school when he injured his right hand, thus making him effectively ambidextrous.
 Mike Conley shoots left-handed, but has preferred to shoot floaters right handed, as he does everything else right-handed off the court.
 Ben Simmons and Luke Kennard are also natural right-handers shooting left-handed.
 Tristan Thompson is a natural left-hander, and was a left-handed shooter, but has shot right-handed since the 2013–2014 season.
 He does perform left-handed hook shots more often.
 Los Angeles Lakers center DeAndre Jordan who is left-handed, shoots with his left hand but has been known to dunk with his right hand, spin clockwise in his 360 dunks, and shoot right handed hook shots more accurately and from further out.
 Charlotte Hornets power forward Miles Bridges is a left-handed shooter; however, he dunks the ball and blocks shots more frequently with his right hand.
 Former Los Angeles Lakers center Roy Hibbert shoots his hook shots equally well with either hand.
 Former Oklahoma City Thunder left-handed point guard Derek Fisher used to dunk with his right hand in his early years.
 Candace Parker, forward for the Chicago Sky, also has equal dominance with either hand.
 Los Angeles Lakers superstar Kobe Bryant shot with either hand, although his right hand was dominant: due to an injury to the right hand, he was forced to shoot with his left.
 Paul George, Tracy McGrady and Vince Carter are all noted to be right-handed, but rotates clockwise for dunks, but Carter is able to also spin counterclockwise, as he did during high school.
 McGrady also spins anti-clockwise for his baseline dunks.
 Larry Bird, LeBron James, Paul Millsap, Russell Westbrook, Danny Ainge and Gary Payton shoot right-handed, but do almost everything left-handed off the courts, but Bird once had a game in which he only shot left-handed running hook shots, cross passes and layups.
 Ronnie Price, however has a tendency to dunk with his left hand, but he is a right-handed shooter.
 Josh McRoberts is known to be a left handed shooter but does everything with his right hand such as his famous dunks.
 Ivica Zubac is a right handed shooter, but can shoot hook shots with both hands, and is more accurate with his left handed hooks.
 Greg Monroe is also a left-handed shooter but does right handed jump hooks and everything else right handed off the court.